Do I need a baby monitor?

 As your babies gets older, they might go through their sleep regression, they may begin to have a worse sleep than before.
 It’s the key moment for sleep training with baby monitor to train him to fall asleep without assistance.

 We should understand that a baby monitor can play a big role in getting your baby to sleep better.
 It's used to monitor your baby's sleep patterns and habits.
 This gives you a better understanding of what kind of sleeping your baby is getting.

 By knowing the sleep that your baby or child is experiencing through a baby monitor, you can help them develop healthy bedtime habits.
 Babies who are accustomed to hearing the sound of their parent's voices at night tend to sleep better.

 Babies make a lot of noise when they are sleeping.
 Sometimes they are hungry, fussy, distressed but sometimes that’s just the fall asleep moans your babies are making.

 Stressful co-sleeping parents tend to get to the babies as soon as they hear any sounds.
 Frequently sneaking into your baby nursery might sometimes wake your babies up from sweet dreams.
 On the contrary, a delayed response is sometimes beneficial.
-Once my hands are tied when my baby boy is crying in nursery room so I can’t check on it right away.
-After I finish up my chore and rushed into his room, it’s unexpected that my baby has just fell back into sleep again.
+That was a busy weekday night, my hands are tied when my baby boy is crying in nursery room so I can’t check on it right away.
+After I finish up the ChildAngle blog I was writing, I rushed into his room, it’s unexpected that my baby has just fell back into sleep again.